-Slow fashion is the hot new trend it would seem, but we all secretly know that to a large extent, ethnic, traditional clothing has always been slow fashion (since they last so long and are so pretty!).
-ArtEastri knows that, and brings to you their traditional and sustainable range of fashion, accessories and home linen.
+ArtEastri brings art from the East in the form of stoles, shawls, and jewellery working with craftspeople from the area; it's all sustainable too!
+Slow fashion is in, but we all secretly know that to a large extent, ethnic, traditional clothing has always been slow fashion (since they last so long and are so pretty!).
+ArtEastri knows that and brings to you their traditional and sustainable range of clothing, accessories, and home linen.